FF-Plugins-Active/FF_HTTP_LHV/README.md

 - Ithewei LibHv
 - Machine Zone IXWebSocket

-## NOTES
-Workflow gives "_DllMainCRTStartup" error if we try to integrate it as "External Module".
+Workflow gives `_DllMainCRTStartup` error if we try to integrate it as `External Module`.
 So, you can see it in here. <br />
-"Source/FF_HTTP_Advanced/ThirdParty/Workflow"
+`Source/FF_HTTP_Advanced/ThirdParty/Workflow`

-We integrated multiple libraries because we wanted to give freedom to other developers when they want to improve our plugin with their library choice.
+We integrated multiple libraries because we wanted to give freedom to other developers when they want to improve our plugin with their library choice.<br />

-Each library has their unique FRunnableThread class which named like "HTTP_Thread_LibraryName" and there is one blueprint exposed actor which has an enumeration to allow you to select which library you want to use.
+Each library has their unique `FRunnableThread` class which named like `HTTP_Thread_LibraryName` and there is one blueprint exposed actor which has an enumeration to allow you to select which library you want to use.

 ## ROADMAP
 Right now plugin doesn't have server implementations.
 We will implement them in time.

-## WON'T HAVE THESE
+## NOT-SUPPORTED FEATURES
 We won't integrate any database libraries to this plugin.
 Because we believe that accessing databases or any other datasources is NOT HTTP server's job.

+## BASIC INTRODUCTION
+(We will improve this after finishing implementation.)<br />

-We will intentionally broadcast requests as a multicast delegate from FRunnableThread.<br />
+We will intentionally expose server start, server stop and requests notifications to blueprints from `FRunnableThread` with `multicast delegate broadcast` and/or `blueprint implementable event`.<br />
-(It's execution chain will come from FRunnableThread.
-For this reason, be cautious when about if you need specifically Game/Render or Audio Thread).<br />
+Execution chain will come from that thread and when you put your mechanics (data access or other stuffs), that thread will do necessary calculations. <br />
-So, you can implement your data access / parse methods and give a response with blueprints.
-FRunnableThread will calculate it.
-So, there will be no impact on Unreal project's performance.<br />
-(In our use case, we store our datas in a TMap.)
+So, be cautious if you need specific thread (like game, render or audio) for your operation.

-## PLATFORM
+## PLATFORM SUPPORT
-We won't have a plan to support other Platforms like Linux, Mac, Android and iOS.
+We won't have a plan to support other platforms like Linux, Mac, Android and iOS.
+If you need other platform, build your library and implement it to your fork.

-## ENGINE
+## ENGINE SUPPORT
 We support "only" current engine release.
 We update our plugin "after one month" when there is a new one.
 (For example, current engine release at December 2023 is Unreal Engine 5.3.2.
 We only support this version.
 When 5.4 released, we will update it after one month and there will be no 5.3 support.
-If you need it, it is your responsibility to solve breaking changes.)
+If you need it, it is your responsibility to solve breaking changes on your fork.)

-## SUPPORT
+## DEVELOPMENT SUPPORT
 If you need a support about "HTTP Server libraries", post issue on their GitHub repo.
 We just implement their library to Unreal Engine.